NordicESMhub/nordicesmhub.github.io/index.md

 ---

-*A hub for sharing knowledge and resources to study the Earth's climate and the regional impact of global changes in the Nordic countries (Denmark, Finland, Sweden, Iceland, Estonia, Norway).*
+*A hub for sharing knowledge and resources to study the Earth's climate and the regional impact of global changes in the Nordic countries.*

 The aim of the Nordic Earth System Modeling Hub to build a Nordic ESM community within the Nordic countries (Denmark, Finland, Sweden, Iceland, Estonia, Norway) for sharing knowledge, codes (climate models, Galaxy climate data analysis and visualization tools), data and training tutorials.